brense/react-manage-providers/README.md

 # react-manage-providers
-Library to manage react providers
+Library to manage react providers in a typesafe manner.

 ## Getting started
 ### Installation